DeterminateSystems/macos-ephemeral/README.md

 This README and tooling is public documentation for Determinate Systems, Inc.'s internal use.
 The goal of making it public is to share the information, and foster the use of ephemeral macOS machines running Nix.

-Internally, we use this tooling to support the testing of our software on macOS, and the Nix installer itself.

-This repository makes many assumptions about your workflow and how you want to use this code.
-These assumptions are a byproduct of the repository only being used internally, and are likely not difficult to remove.
-If you use this code and documentation for yourself, consider sending contributions upstream that make it easier for people to use.

 ## Requirements